Other stuff to do

 Usually in the Autumn and depending on the weather conditions, Slovenia's forests fill with delicious and deadly mushrooms!
 We know people who can take you out mushroom hunting to find the good ones.
 And there is a lot to see and learn in Slovenia's vast forests to entertain you for just a few hours or the whole day.

-Usually during the mid - end of September all the grapes have to be harvested in Slovenia's 7 or more wine regions (we are still trying to count exactly how many regions Slovenia has for wine, but whenever we think we have found them all, we hear about another!)
+Usually during the mid - end of September all the grapes have to be harvested in Slovenia's 7 or more wine regions.

-In Slovenia everybody makes their own jam, so there is plenty of opportunity for you to help pick the plums, apricots or other fruits and see how they are melting down naturally into jam, (or marmalade as they called here, but nobody uses oranges, so of course they are jams!)
+In Slovenia everybody makes their own jam, so there is plenty of opportunity for you to help pick the plums, apricots or other fruits and see how they are melted down naturally into jam, (or marmalade as it is called here, but nobody uses oranges, so of course they are jams!)

 We have planted many fruit trees at Lipizzaner lodge so we can make our own jam and you are welcome to help out if you are visiting at the right time of year, (start of Autumn).
 Otherwise we have some very nice neighbours with thickly covered mature fruit trees waiting to be picked!

-We spent a great day last Autumn just picking plums.
-It was a wonderfully natural experience and one that can be repeated for any fruit that grows here, depending on when it is ripe for collection.
+We spent have spent great days just picking plums, cherries and apples..
+It is a wonderfully natural experience and one that can be repeated for any fruit that grows here, depending on when it is ripe for collection.